 When is Chin Augmentation Commonly Used?

 Most often, a chin augmentation is used to correct a “weak” or “recessed” chin.
 This chin type is when the chin appears proportionately smaller when compared to the rest of your face.
-This chin type can bother some people, so for those who want to bring their face back into proportion, a chin augmentation offers a way to do so.
+This chin type can bother some people.
+For those who want to bring their face back into proportion, a chin augmentation offers a way to do so.

-Chin augmentation also offers the opportunity to reduce the appearance of a large chin or a chin that appears “double.”
-While one might associate double chins with obesity, the fact is that many factors contribute to the appearance of this sort of chin.
+Chin augmentation also offers the opportunity to reduce the appearance of a large chin; or a chin that appears “double.”
+While one might associate double chins with obesity this isn’t true.
+The fact is that many factors contribute to the appearance of this sort of chin.
 Skin looseness, chin shape and size, and even the angle at which the head meets the neck all play a role.
 If you undergo chin augmentation, the chin implant takes up some of the loose chin, giving the appearance of a more contoured, feminine jaw.

 Of course, for some people, a general dissatisfaction with their facial proportions (rather than a very specific concern) prompts them to look into chin augmentation.
 Below, we’ll examine what goes into the procedure itself.